 If your parent’s plan was offered by an employer with more than 20 workers, you should be eligible for COBRA.
 This is an option to continue coverage under the plan for up to 36 months.
 COBRA coverage is typically an expensive option because your parent’s employer is no longer required to contribute to the premium, but it may be important option for some young adults, for example, if you are currently in treatment for a condition and prefer not to change coverage now.

-If you have not already received a notice from your parent’s plan that your dependent status is about to end, you should notify them that you are turning 26.
-Your parent’s plan must then send you a notice of your right to elect COBRA.
+If you have not already received a notice from your parent’s plan that your dependent status is about to end, you should notify them.
+Your parents’ plan must then send you a notice of your right to elect COBRA.
 You have 60 days from the latter of that notice or the date dependent coverage ends to elect or decline COBRA coverage.
 If you elect COBRA, you have up to 45 days to pay the first premium (COBRA coverage will be effective on the first day after your dependent coverage ended, so the first premium will cover the time retroactive to that date.)
 If you don’t make the first payment on time, your COBRA election will not take effect.

 Once you elect COBRA and pay the first premium, you will not be eligible to apply for a Marketplace plan with tax credits until the next Open Enrollment period.
 Even though COBRA lasts 36 months, you do have the option of dropping it earlier if you become eligible for other coverage.